I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtcreatedcfrommemory.md

 <p>This function might also return other <b>NTSTATUS</b> values.</p>

 ## -remarks
 <p>The kernel controls the memory referenced by the display context created by the <b>D3DKMTCreateDCFromMemory</b> function.
 You must call the  <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtdestroydcfrommemory.md">D3DKMTDestoryDCFromMemory</a> function to free the memory referenced by the display context.
 Any  other approach  to free this memory will fail. </p>

 <p>During the execution of the <b>D3DKMTCreateDCFromMemory</b> function, the kernel locks and probes the referenced memory by performing a non-thread safe write to each page in the memory.
 No other threads in your process should be trying to access any part of this memory for the duration of the <b>D3DKMTCreateDCFromMemory</b> call; otherwise, the results will be undefined.</p>

-<p>The kernel controls the memory referenced by the display context created by the <b>D3DKMTCreateDCFromMemory</b> function.
-You must call the  <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtdestroydcfrommemory.md">D3DKMTDestoryDCFromMemory</a> function to free the memory referenced by the display context.
-Any  other approach  to free this memory will fail. </p>

-<p>During the execution of the <b>D3DKMTCreateDCFromMemory</b> function, the kernel locks and probes the referenced memory by performing a non-thread safe write to each page in the memory.
-No other threads in your process should be trying to access any part of this memory for the duration of the <b>D3DKMTCreateDCFromMemory</b> call; otherwise, the results will be undefined.</p>